Teen Wolf (2011 TV series)

-Teen Wolf is an American supernatural teen drama television series developed by Jeff Davis for MTV, loosely based on the 1985 film of the same name.
+Teen Wolf is an American supernatural teen drama television series developed by Jeff Davis for MTV.
+Serving as a supernatural reimagining of the 1985 film of the same name, the series is the fourth installment overall in the titular franchise.
 Tyler Posey portrays a young werewolf who defends his California town from supernatural creatures and other threats.

 The series premiered on June 5, 2011, and concluded on September 24, 2017, after six seasons.
 It received generally positive reviews from critics and won three Saturn Awards for Best Youth-Oriented Television Series.
-The series also received thirteen Teen Choice Awards, nine for the performances of Posey, Dylan O'Brien, Tyler Hoechlin, Holland Roden, and Shelley Hennig, and four for Choice Summer TV Series.
+The series also received thirteen Teen Choice Awards, nine for the performances of Posey, Dylan O'Brien, Tyler Hoechlin, Holland Roden and Shelley Hennig, and four for Choice Summer TV Series.

 A film continuation, Teen Wolf: The Movie, was released on Paramount+ on January 26, 2023.

 Synopsis

 Teen Wolf revolves around Scott McCall, a high school student living in the fictional California town of Beacon Hills.
 Scott becomes the eponymous teenage werewolf of the series after he is bitten by an alpha werewolf the night before his second year of high school, drastically changing his once-ordinary life.
 The bite forces him to balance his new identity with day-to-day teenage life and eventually help protect his hometown, which he learns is a beacon for supernatural activity.

 Scott begins the series as a relatively unpopular and unathletic student who lives with his divorced mother Melissa, a nurse at Beacon Hills Memorial Hospital.
 As a werewolf, he develops heightened physical abilities and senses well beyond those of an ordinary human, but he also must control animalistic instincts that are amplified by feelings of aggression and full moons.
 Further complicating matters, Scott develops romantic feelings for new classmate Allison Argent, who comes from a family of werewolf hunters that includes her father Chris Argent.
 Helping Scott manage his new life are his best friend Stiles Stilinski, the son of Beacon Hills Sheriff Stilinski, and the natural-born werewolf Derek Hale.
 The supernatural events surrounding Beacon Hills also end up affecting Lydia Martin, a popular and intelligent student who discovers that she is a banshee, and Jackson Whittemore, the captain of the school's lacrosse team who resents Scott's newfound attention.
 As new and familiar threats emerge, Scott is joined by werecoyote Malia Tate, kitsune Kira Yukimura, and Scott's first beta werewolf Liam Dunbar in keeping his family, friends, and the rest of the town safe.